43 daily habits, guaranteed to calm your mind and change your life

 Perfectionism is fear.
 Fear of not being good enough.
 Fear of being imperfect, wrong, weak or flawed in some way.
 When we are flawed we are unworthy in our own minds.
 Unworthy of kindness, compassion, love.
 Fear is simply a sheep in wolf’s clothing.

 18. Start writing

 Journalling or even just taking notes – Karissa Kouchis calls her practice “Janning”..
-The practice of journaling and planning… love this idea!
+(If you haven’t come across Karissa Kouchis… head over here to see her Instagram… she’s pretty inspiring…) The practice of journaling and planning… love this idea!
 I don’t “jan”… but I do write… I have two blogs ….
 I write for my mind… but I also have a journal I do daily pages in … and plan my life… write that shit down!
 It makes it real, enables you to work through things and gets stuff outta your brain.

 19. Eat less

 Hmmm weird one I guess.
 Thing is, I’m happy in my own skin.
 I gave up the motion of a perfect body years ago after having an eating disorder as a teenager.
 So, this isn’t about weighing less or taking up less space.
 I want to take space.
 It’s my right.
 I eat less to feel better.
 I eat less by intermittent fasting from 7pm till around 12 noon the next day.
 My joints feel better, my sinuses, my asthma.
 I feel calmer and more in control of the food that I consume and make better choices to nourish my body throughout the day as a result.
 It’s all about caring for my body.
 Not punishing myself.
 Do I break this rule? yes, definitely yes.
 But most days I do this.
 Consistency.